Research themes within the Mathematics and Statistics Research Group (MSRG)

 Diagnostic learning resources

-Represented by Dr Rhys Gwynllyw, Associate Professor; Dr Karen Henderson, Associate Professor; Dr Emily Walsh, Senior Lecturer; Mr Basil Norbury, Senior Lecturer; and Dr Kevin Golden, Deputy Head of Department.
+Represented by Dr Rhys Gwynllyw, Associate Professor; Dr Karen Henderson, Associate Professor; Dr Emily Walsh, Senior Lecturer; Mr Basil Norbury, Senior Lecturer; and Dr Kevin Golden, Dean and Head of the School of Computing and Creative Technologies.

 We have created diagnostic learning resources for several different student cohorts that provide mathematics support.
 Dewis has been used as the primary diagnostic tool and this provides additional feedback support in the form of signposting to learning materials based on areas that require attention.